 Our little family lives in the Pacific Northwest of Canada, a land of beauty and inspiration.
-My husband is an artisan woodcarver (kermodecarver.com), and our pet rabbit is a master of deconstruction and mischief.
+My husband is an artisan woodcarver, and our two pet rabbits are masters of deconstruction and mischief.

 I was born on the wrong side of the iron curtain in Soviet Russia but discovered a different universe in England where I spent five years of my childhood.
 My father, a diplomat and writer, and my mother, a scholar of Farsi, were firm believers in the immersion method of learning a foreign language.
 Thus at the age of five I found myself immersed in a Church of England primary school where I began to understand and speak English, and to keep down the dreadfully unfamiliar lunches, out of sheer need to survive.
 To this day I don’t get jokes about the blandness of English cuisine.
 Growing up with two languages and two great literary traditions has shaped my stereoscopic vision of the world and my style as a writer: Russian lyricism blended with English refusal to take my characters too seriously.